I am a Person-Centred Counsellor who has training in CBT and Coaching. Zoom, phone or walk and talk sessions are

 I update my knowledge and skills with regular courses as part of my continuing professional development.

 I have a wide range of experience of clients’ presenting issues, and have worked with a spectrum of age groups: teenagers to those in their eighties.
-I have previously worked as a counsellor in GP surgeries where I saw patients with many different kinds of problems.
+I have previously worked as a counsellor in GP surgeries where I saw patients with a range of presenting issues.
 I engaged in voluntary work with Age UK and I have experience of working with the deaf using a sign language interpreter.
 I have worked with Shropshire Autonomy and National Autistic Society Shropshire to counsel and coach people with Asperger's.